Liberal Party (UK): Alliance, Liberal Democrats and reconstituted Liberal Party

 The Conservative Party under the leadership of Margaret Thatcher won the 1979 general election, placing the Labour Party back in opposition, which served to push the Liberals back into the margins.

-In 1981, defectors from a moderate faction of the Labour Party, led by former Cabinet ministers Roy Jenkins, David Owen and Shirley Williams, founded the Social Democratic Party (SDP).
+In 1981, defectors from a moderate faction of the Labour Party, led by former Cabinet ministers Roy Jenkins, David Owen, Shirley Williams and Bill Rodgers founded the Social Democratic Party (SDP).
 The new party and the Liberals quickly formed the SDP–Liberal Alliance, which for a while polled as high as 50% in the opinion polls and appeared capable of winning the next general election.
 Indeed, Steel was so confident of an Alliance victory that he told the 1981 Liberal conference, "Go back to your constituencies, and prepare for government!".

 However, the Alliance was overtaken in the polls by the Tories in the aftermath of the Falkland Islands War and at the 1983 general election the Conservatives were re-elected by a landslide, with Labour once again forming the opposition.
 While the SDP–Liberal Alliance came close to Labour in terms of votes (a share of more than 25%), it only had 23 MPs compared to Labour's 209.
 The Alliance's support was spread out across the country, and was not concentrated in enough areas to translate into seats.

 In the 1987 general election, the Alliance's share of the votes fell slightly and it now had 22 MPs.
 In the election's aftermath Steel proposed a merger of the two parties.
 Most SDP members voted in favour of the merger, but SDP leader David Owen objected and continued to lead a "rump" SDP.

 In March 1988, the Liberal Party and Social Democratic Party merged to create the Social and Liberal Democrats, renamed the Liberal Democrats in October 1989.
 Over two-thirds of Liberal members joined the merged party, along with all sitting MPs.
 Steel and SDP leader Robert Maclennan served briefly as interim leaders of the merged party.

 A group of Liberal opponents of the merger with the Social Democrats, including Michael Meadowcroft (the former Liberal MP for Leeds West) and Paul Wiggin (who served on Peterborough City Council as a Liberal), continued with a new party organisation under the name of the 'Liberal Party'.
 Meadowcroft joined the Liberal Democrats in 2007, but the Liberal Party as reconstituted in 1989 continues to hold council seats and field candidates in Westminster Parliamentary elections.
-Only one of the twelve Liberal candidates in 2024 achieved 5% or more of the votes, resulting in all bar that one losing their deposits.
+Only one of the twelve Liberal candidates in 2024 achieved 5% or more of the votes, resulting in all bar one losing their deposits.